Exabyte-io/documentation/docs/tutorials/jobs-cli/cli-job-import.md

 Once the job starts executing, the user should be able to see the job entry in the web interface under [Jobs Explorer](../../jobs/ui/explorer.md), and thus monitor the corresponding [status](../../jobs/status.md) of its execution.

 This feature can conversely be disabled by inserting the `#PBS -R n` directive in the [job submission script](../../jobs-cli/batch-scripts/overview.md).

-!!!note "Defining project name"
-    If the job belongs to a specific [project](../../jobs/projects.md), then the project name should also be specified with the `#PBS -A project_name` [directive](../../jobs-cli/batch-scripts/directives.md) within the [job submission script](../../jobs-cli/batch-scripts/overview.md).

 ## Animation